-In partnership with Coast Trust, a Bangladeshi NGO working in the camps and with host communities, Fondation Hirondelle’s project aims to improve the access to important and practical information for the more than 15,000 listeners a week living in the camps and in communities nearby.
+In partnership with HEKS/EPER, a Swiss NGO working in the camps and with host communities, Fondation Hirondelle’s project aims to improve the access to important and practical information for nearly 10,000 listeners a week living in the camps and in communities nearby.
 The project is also an accountability tool and seeks to improve access to information about the refugees’ needs and the situation in the camps for the humanitarian organizations active there.
 The project lastly aims to contribute to increased social cohesion between refugees and host populations through shared media programming.

-The project includes the production of an audio program in 2 refugee camps by a group of refugees with oversight and support by Fondation Hirondelle producers.
+The project includes the production of an audio program in 3 refugee camps by a group of refugees with oversight and support by Fondation Hirondelle producers.
 The programs offer information on camp life, important information and awareness messages from NGOs working in the camp, and the government.
+Since the Covid-19 outbreak, the programs have focused on the direct impact of the pandemic on refugees, as well as on mitigating its secondary impacts.
 The broadcasting of the audio programs is implemented through a narrowcasting network of loudspeakers set up in places where the population gathers.
-To ensure feedback from affected populations and increased accountability, the project also includes the compilation of important information from audio program content from refugees, shared with camp managers, the government and other humanitarian actors.
+To ensure feedback from affected populations and increased accountability, the project also includes the compilation of important information from audio program content from refugees, shared with producers, camp managers, the government and other humanitarian actors.
 A weekly program is likewise produced for host communities with information about services and advice that could improve their food security, livelihoods and knowledge about health and rights.
-Lastly, the project aims to increase social cohesion between refugees and local populations through a weekly audio program that brings the host and refugee populations together.
+This is broadcast in small listening groups and on the local radio station Bangladesh Betar.
+Lastly, the project aims to increase social cohesion between refugees and local populations through an audio program that brings the host and refugee populations together through radio.

 - Increased resourcefulness and resilience of refugees and greater strengthening of accountability within the camps.